 The Pattern: “Need more information before I can act.”

-• Endless research, never implementation
+• Endless research, zero implementation

-• Hoarding knowledge but not applying it
+• Hoarding knowledge but never applying it

 • Isolation that prevents collaboration